richardli03/record-music-visualizer/README.md

 A music visualizer inspired by a record player (disco diva style)

+## Audio Processing Branch

+This branch is primarily dedicated to getting audio processing to work.

+For audio analysis, we primarily use librosa for its suite of functions and methods that make solving our problems feasible.

 Dependencies:
 - [ffmpeg](https://launchpad.net/ubuntu/+source/ffmpeg/7:5.1.1-1ubuntu1)
     - download the most recent linux install